5 easy tricks to polish your text

 I have previously written about how and why your manuscript will benefit from having a style sheet and created a free style sheet template that you can use for your next writing project.

-If you prefer to approach polishing your text more systematically, I recommend getting to know macros.
+If you prefer to approach polishing your writing more systematically, I recommend getting to know macros.
 For those unfamiliar with macros, they allow speeding up or automating certain sequences of commands in Microsoft Word.
 With one click, macros save you time manually performing these actions.
 You can create your own, but I recommend starting with those written by editors.
-For instance, have a look at Paul Beverley’s editorial macros available for free or this fact sheet Getting started with macros created by the Chartered Institute of Editing and Proofreading.
+For instance, have a look at Paul Beverley’s editorial macros available for free or this fact sheet, Getting started with macros, created by the Chartered Institute of Editing and Proofreading.

 Photo of author